In Catholic and Orthodox Christian versions of the Old Testament in the Bible, there is a small book called the Book of Judith.

 Her name was Artemisia Gentileschi.

-Along with the author of “Becoming Unbecoming,” I am fascinated by how the difference in the life experiences (and genders) of the artists so dramatically affected the look and feel of these paintings – all masterfully crafted, to be sure, but a stark contrast in how the same story is visually told.
+Along with the author of “Becoming Unbecoming,” I am fascinated by how the difference in the life experiences (and genders) of the above artists has so dramatically affected the look and feel of their paintings – all masterfully crafted to be sure, but there is a stark contrast in how the same story is visually told.